Won-Jy/archive-wonjy/work/2026/text_about-warding.md

 This commute let me watch the region's rural scenery and terrain pass by through the bus window, like a broken panorama returning to its beginning again and again: no matter what detail I missed on a given day, the same scenery would roll past when I rode the bus the next.

-Among the landscapes I saw this way, the first thing to catch my eye on the residency's opening day was the walls built of <i>pierre sèche</i><sup class="fn-ref"><a href="#fn4" id="fnref4">4</a></sup>.
+Among the landscapes I saw this way, the first thing to catch my eye on the residency's opening day was the walls built of <i>pierre sèche</i><sup><a class="note-ref" href="#fn4" id="fnref4">[4]</a></sup>.
 The moment I saw them, I could tell they were very different from the dry-stone structures I knew in southern France — few of the lines are straight; they break off from one another midway, or wander off to the side.
 In other words, you can easily tell they were built organically rather than to a plan.

 According to a text I read later, granite boulders split by glacial force and left "slid" away lie scattered like shrapnel throughout the ground here.
 To the first humans who tried to settle this land, they must have been like landmines in the earth, for they took up the very places where crops were meant to grow.